Michigan Highways: Since 1997.

 1960 – The final eightmiles of gravel-surfaced M-79 are paved, in western Eaton Co and extreme eastern Barry Co.

-1964 (Nov 19) – The westernmost 7.05 miles of M-79 in Barry Co from Barryville Rd at Barryville westerly through Quimby and northeasterly into Hastings to M-37/Hanover St is cancelled as a state trunkline routing, while simultaneously a new 5.11-mile long route is officially determined for M-79, overlapping the former route for 2¼ miles of the distance.
+1964 (Nov 19) – The westernmost 7.05 miles of M-79 in Barry Co from Barryville Rd at Barryville westerly through Quimby and northeasterly into Hastings to M-37/Hanover St is cancelled as a state trunkline routing, while simultaneously a new 5.11-mile long route is officially established for M-79, overlapping the former route for 2¼ miles of the distance.
 At Barryville, a new sweeping S-curve alignment for M-79 is completed, with the former route along Scott, Morgan, and Greggs Crossing Rds turned back to local control.
 Farther west, the former route of M-79 along Nashville Rd from M-79 at Quimby Rd northwesterly to the Hastings city limit and State St from there to Green St, then Green St westerly to M-37/Hanover St is turned back to county and city control.
 The new route runs generally due west from Nashville Rd, except for a slight bow to the north as it approaches its new western terminus at M-37/Bedford Rd south of Hastings.

 Controlled Access: No portion of M-79 is freeway or expressway.